bkmgit/JUBE/docs/tutorial.rst

    >>> jube run hello_world.xml

-This benchmark will produce the follwing output:
+This benchmark will produce the following output:

 .. code-block:: none